jfvilas/react-file-manager/frontend/README.md

   - For the top level, a sample action could be to show the list of books that belong to that category.
   - For the third level, the book in itself, you could add some actions like: read, view details, share link...

-You can build interfaces like this:
+You can build interfaces like this (this one has been built for a kubernetes file navigator):
 ![fileman](https://raw.githubusercontent.com/jfvilas/react-file-manager/refs/heads/main/frontend/public/fileman.png)

 For achieving these objectives you need to add to each entry in the `files` object an **optional** property called `class`.
 So, for the top level, the class property could be `category`.
 For the second level, the value of `class` could be something like `topic`, and for the third level it could be something like `book`.

 The next step is to add the icons for these objects.
 You must create a Map like this one: